Rakesh Jhunjhunwala's Price-to-Growth Ratio: Merging Fundamentals & Tech

 Tata Motors1.65,000N/A

-It is these figures in perspective that help understand how Jhunjhunwala practices growth and value investing.
-His choices help us understand picking stocks and managing market changes.
-This could guide us through good investment chances.
+These figures in perspective help us understand how Jhunjhunwala practices growth and value investing.
+His choices help us understand picking stocks and managing market changes, which could guide us through good investment opportunities.

 P/E To Growth Approach for Investment

-To learn how to calculate the Price-to-Growth Ratio, let's find good investments.
-Basically, it's stepping the stock price by its growth rate.
-We hereby get to know such stocks that, in the future, there is a huge potential for growth.
-We can learn how to do this ratio calculation and how to find some great stocks as indicated by our plan and investment.
+Let's find good investments to learn how to calculate the Price-to-Growth Ratio.
+It's stepping the stock price by its growth rate.
+We hereby get to know such stocks that, in the future, there is a huge growth potential.
+We can learn how to calculate this ratio and find some great stocks as our plan and investment indicate.

 How to calculate PEG Ratio